hzz0024/hzz0024.github.io/_posts/2020/2020-09-01-Outlier_detection_Fish_update.markdown

 ### SNPs and Allele Frequency Files (mafs.gz)

-The regenerated dataset includes 1,934,038 SNPs.
-After global Angsd calling, this SNP list is used for indivudal population SNP creation.
+The regenerated dataset includes 1,934,038 SNPs after global Angsd calling.
+This SNP list is used for indivudal population SNP dataset creation.

 Two strategies are used for allele frequency data creation,